 What We Believe

-The Bible (also called the “word of God” or the “word”) was spoken from God to men, who recorded it for all the world.
-It’s a guide to all people and gives life to those trapped in sin (2 Timothy 3:16; 2 Peter 1:21).
+The Bible (also called the “Word of God” or the “Word”) was spoken from God to men, who then recorded it for all the world.
+The Bible is our guide, a guide for all people, and gives life to those trapped in sin (2 Timothy 3:16; 2 Peter 1:21).

-There is one God who always existed and always will.
+There is only one God who always existed and always will.
 He exists in three equal persons (the Trinity): the Father, the Son, and the Holy Spirit.
-The Father is the sender of the word (John 16:28, John 1:14).
-The Son is the word who became flesh (a man), and he has existed from the beginning (John 1:1,John 1:18, John 1:14).
+The Father is the sender of the Word (John 16:28, John 1:14).
+The Son is the Word who became flesh (a man), and He has existed from the beginning (John 1:1,John 1:18, John 1:14).
 The Holy Spirit is the “doer,” performing the work of the Father and the Son (Genesis 1:2; John 15:26).

 Man is a being created by God and made in his image.
 When Adam (through the devil’s influence) did not obey God in the Garden of Eden, his disobedience caused all mankind to be cursed (Genesis 3) and disobedience (also known as “sin”) to enter the world.

 Jesus Christ came to destroy the devil’s influence (1 John 3:8) and bring people back into relationship with God.
 He did this through his death, burial and resurrection (being raised from the dead).

 Salvation begins when we recognize we’re trapped in sin.
 From there, we believe wholeheartedly that Jesus died, was buried and was raised again to free us from sin and reconnect us with God.
 Salvation is worked out in us as this belief permeates our whole lives.
 Salvation is a free gift to man from God for anyone who chooses to trust him through Jesus Christ (Romans 10:9-10).